Portable-Network-Archive/Portable-Network-Archive-Specification/recommendations_for_decoders/index.md

 If practical, decoders should have a way to display to the user all text found in the file.
 Even if the decoder does not recognize a particular text keyword, the user might be able to understand it.

 If there are no specific instructions, text is assumed to be represented in UTF-8 without a BOM, but decoders should not rely on this.
 Decoders should always verify whether the text is UTF-8 encoded, considering the possibility that it might not be.

+### 12.3.
+Owner information chunks

+When both `fPRM` and the owner information chunks (§4.2.6) are present, a decoder should prefer the §4.2.6 chunks.
+When only `fPRM` is present, a decoder may read it as a fallback for archives that predate §4.2.6.
+A malformed individual facet chunk should be treated as that facet being absent, without failing the entry or affecting the other facets.
+The absence of a facet means the value was not recorded; a decoder should not substitute a default such as user ID 0, root, or a fixed permission mode.

+The owner facets are alternative representations of one identity, and this specification does not define a resolution order among them.
+A decoder should select a facet according to the target platform and policy.
+For example, on Windows a decoder may prefer `fOSi`, then `fONm`, then `fUId` only under an explicit numeric-owner option; on POSIX systems it may prefer `fONm`, then `fUId`.
+The `fONm` and `fGNm` values are opaque strings that may be qualified (for example `user@domain`); resolving any such qualification is left to the decoder's name resolver.